 Crazy Dough for Everything (aka Universal Dough) – make one miracle dough, keep it in the fridge and use it for anything you like: pizza, focaccia, dinner rolls, crescent rolls, etc

 My mother got this recipe for Crazy Dough from her friend over 20 years ago.
 At the time it was called “Universal Dough”, but now it is often referred to as “Crazy Dough” (UPDATE November 2014: I’ve seen some food bloggers have taken this recipe from me and called it “Miracle Dough”, without attribution).
 This friend was so thrilled with the recipe because it was very simple to make and you could use it for almost anything you wanted.
 Just mix all ingredients together, keep the dough in a plastic bag in your fridge for up to 3 days, and take out as much as you need for whatever you need: pizza, focaccia, panzerotti, dinner rolls, buns, scones, crescent rolls, etc. For Vegan Crazy Dough click here.

 A neighbour of mine said she always keeps it in the fridge and, whenever she has any kind of leftovers, she uses them as a stuffing for panzerotti.
 Another friend told me Crazy Dough is the best pizza dough in the world.
 I was a bit skeptical about it, but when I tried it, I must admit it is true.

-From this batch you will get 4 lb (1.8 kg) dough which is quite a lot, enough to make 5-6 pizzas.
-If you don’t need that much, just half the batch.
+From this batch you will get 4 lb (1.8 kg) dough which is quite a lot, enough to make 4 pizzas (10 inches / 25 cm diameter).
+If you don’t need that much, just use half the batch.

 Crazy Dough freezes well, too.
 You can always have it prepared and easily make fresh snack or a dinner in no time.
 When you need it, take it out of the freezer, let it thaw and then use it in the same way as you would use fresh dough.